beached/daw_json_link/readme.md

 # JSON Link v3
 I wrote this library to allow me to describe the mappings between a JSON class and that of C++ with the least amount of effort or intrusion.
 The end result is easy serialization and deserialization with C++ and JSON.
+One just needs to describe the mapping of JSON class member names to the types needed to construct a C++ class.

 ## Note: this requires C++20 which isn't released yet and is still early testing.
 ## Note2: Just backported to allow C++17.
 Names must be static constexpr string literals with names, instead of bare string literals  e.g.
 ```cpp